intrinio/ruby-sdk/docs/CompanyApi.md

   frequency: "daily", # String | Return historical data in the given frequency
   type: nil, # String | Filter by type, when applicable
   start_date: Date.parse("2018-01-01"), # Date | Get historical data on or after this date
-  end_date: Date.parse("2019-01-01"), # Date | Get historical data on or before this date
+  end_date: nil, # Date | Get historical data on or before this date
   sort_order: "desc", # String | Sort by date `asc` or `desc`
-  page_size: 100, # Float | The number of results to return
+  page_size: 100, # Integer | The number of results to return
   next_page: nil # String | Gets the next page of data from a previous API call }